-"hamlib" can be included to provide support for more types of PTT control.
+"hamlib" can be included to provide support for additional types of PTT control.

-Build from source because a Raspbian package doesn't seem to be available.
+It will need to be built from source because a Raspbian package doesn't seem to be available at this time.
 Here is my "cheat sheet" version boiled down from http://hamlib.sourceforge.net/manuals/1.2.15/ rdmedevel.html